yeti/signals/README.md

 ### Issues

-1. Duplicate relationship names if a model has 2+ relationships to the same object
+1. Duplicate field names if they have a field, as well as a relationship
 2. Need to appropriately generate the whole DataModel.m file (DateModel.h is done)
-3. Core Data migrations when creating new objects
-4. Proper dialog for asking to make core data models and relative paths to your core data config file
+3. Proper dialog for asking to make core data models and relative paths to your core data config file
-5. Overwrite DataModel file instead of copy/paste
+4. Overwrite DataModel file instead of copy/paste
-6. One to one relationships
+5. One to one relationships
-7. Optional Auth

 ### Instructions